kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 relay, use of the "Forwarded" response header field is the only way to relay the identity.

-{{fig-client-address}} shows an HTTP/1.1 response conveying the client IP address of the connection being relayed.
+{{fig-tcp-relay}} shows an exchange of HTTP/1.1 messages to establish a reverse TCP relay, with the final response indicating the client-side address of the connection being relayed.

 ~~~
+GET /reverse-tcp-relay HTTP/1.1
+Connection: upgrade
+Upgrade: reverse

+HTTP/1.1 100 Continue

 HTTP/1.1 101 Switching Protocols
 Connection: upgrade
 Upgrade: reverse
 Forwarded: for=192.0.2.43

 ~~~
-{: #fig-client-address title="Response with a Forwarded Header Field"}
+{: #fig-tcp-relay title="Establishing a TCP relay"}

 When the client is an application-protocol relay, it MAY use the mechanism provided by the application protocols to relay the identity of the client being